Fieldwire/fieldwire_api_docs/source/includes/_sheets.md

 android_file_height | Height of the android file_url
-sheet_upload_id | ID of the Sheet Upload that created this sheet inches_per_pixel | User calibrated conversion from pixels to inches version_name | User defined name of sheet version description | User defined description of sheets *folder_id (deprecated)* | *ID of the folder this sheet was uploaded to* tiles_package_url | Url of zip archive containing all tiles
+sheet_upload_id | ID of the Sheet Upload that created this sheet inches_per_pixel | User calibrated conversion from pixels to inches version_description | User defined name of sheet version version_notes | User defined notes of sheet version *folder_id (deprecated)* | *ID of the folder this sheet was uploaded to* tiles_package_url | Url of zip archive containing all tiles